-Amidst concerns for water use in the Murray-Darling Basin region, EDO Qld is working with government and stakeholders to ensure changes to the water regulation framework are sufficiently strong to better protect our precious water resources, for all water users and our environment.
+Amidst concerns for water use in the Murray-Darling Basin region, EDO Qld is working with government and stakeholders to ensure changes to the water regulation framework are sufficiently strong to better protect our water resources.

 The Queensland Government has committed to providing a more transparent, equitable and sustainable management framework for rural water use throughout Queensland, through the new ‘Rural Water Management Program’.

 The action is in response to the concerns raised in recent years around the management and regulation of water use in the Murray-Darling Basin region.

 More specifically, the program responds to a number of recommendations made by the following reports in reviewing the effectiveness of Murray-Darling Basin water regulation:

 - Independent audit of non-urban water measurement and compliance, commissioned by the Minister for Natural Resources Mines and Energy (Independent Audit); and

 - Murray-Darling Basin water compliance review, commissioned by the Murray Darling Basin Authority.